krilllind/dx-tree-list-angular-directives/README.md

-# DxTreeView - Many nodes demo
+# DxTreeList - Angular custom cell template

 This is a demo application of Devextreme TreeList component with a custom cellTemplate containing an Angular directive.